 Absolutely!
 Any agent who does not place your home on MLS is doing you a huge disservice.
 With over 86000 brokerages in the country, it is important to tap in to that agent base of buyers.
 Also, if you are not on MLS your listings cannot appear on Realtor.com, the number one real estate site on the internet.

 Q: Why should I use a team vs. a single agent?

 Because times have changed.
 Under a team scenario such as ours, we have specialists.
 We have Buyer Agents who only show property.
 We have a full-time Listings Manager whose main job is to keep you informed of activity and feedback on showings.
 We have a full-time Contracts Manager whose main function is negotiating contracts.
 Additionally, we have a full-time Office Administrator

 No one agent can be everywhere at the same time.
 Let’s suppose an agent has a relocation buyer in town.
-For three or four days they have to be with just that one buyer, a dream scenario for the agent, but not so for you.
-They are unavailable to show your home, they are unavailable to get feedback on showings, they are unavailable to negotiate contracts or inspection reports, and so on.
-Also, most agents are either great at people skills or great at paperwork.
-Rarely will they excel at both.
+For three or four days they have to be with just one buyer, a good deal for the viewer, but not so for you.
+The agent is unavailable to show your home, they are unavailable to get feedback on showings, they are unavailable to negotiate contracts or inspection reports, and so on.
 Unfortunately, today’s real estate marketplace demands that the agent possess all of these skills along with two full time Transaction Managers to handle all the details of the transaction.
 Each is an expert at that specific job.
-Simply, we can and do provide a higher level of service to our clients than most agents can even conceive of providing.
-Imagine that you’re a quarterback of a football team.
-Would you rather have 1 player on your team or the power of 17 that you have with our team?
+Simply put, we can provide a higher level of service to our clients than any single agent in our area would be able to.
+No matter what your real estate goal is, with the help of our team, we will get you there easier than you ever imagined.